syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Data-Exploration.md

 ### Filtering by Member

 After you click Split Button, Member Editor Dialog opens and through that you can check or uncheck the nodes to filter the members.
 Based on the selected members in the Member Editor Dialog, OLAPReport gets updated and generates the MDX query accordingly.

 ![](Data-Exploration_images/Data-Exploration_img1.png)

+Filtering by Members
+{:.caption}

 The above filter illustrates that the members France and Germany, along with Queensland and South Australia are filtered from the Grid and Chart view.